ojosproject/docs/docs/url/developers/proposals/any-linux-system.md

 ---
 # Any Linux System Proposal

-Linux is an operating system that is primarily used in servers and not exactly in desktop computing.
-However, the idea behind "it must run on any Linux system" for the URL Group is that, this must be installable and runnable on any Linux system for the sake of being accessible.
+The idea behind "it must run on any Linux system" for the URL Group is that, this must be installable and runnable on any Linux system for the sake of being accessible.